EricHugo/randmag/README.rst

 sets is paramount.

-randMAG is a slim software aimed at producing artificial MAGs or SAGs from existent genomes. randMAG produces randomised MAGs based on whole genomes provided, a distribution of contig lengths given, as well as desired completeness- and contamination levels.
+randMAG is a slim software aimed at producing artificial MAGs or SAGs from existent complete genomes. randMAG produces randomised MAGs based on whole genomes provided, a distribution of contig lengths given, as well as desired completeness- and contamination levels.

+Packaged with randMAG is a file containing the lengths of 192243 contigs of 2284 bacterial MAGs [1] from the Tara Oceans metagenomic survey.

+#.
+[TullyEtAl_2018]_

 Dependencies
 --------------